Linux: Let the fun commence!

 Using the GNOME Desktop

-When you first start up your desktop, you’ll see a fairly spartan view.
-This can be tricky for the first time user in a way.
-There is an empty desktop, and a single bar across the top.
+When you first start up your desktop, depending upon your distribution, you may see a fairly spartan view.
+With any GNOME desktop there is an empty desktop and a single bar across the top.
 The bar simply shows the word ‘Activities’ at the left.
 A Clock in the middle and a few icons at the right hand side.
+If you are using Ubuntu or some other more user friendly Linux distributions, you may have some other icons on a ‘dock’, either on the left hand side, or at the bottom (see the screenshot at the beginning of this page for an example of the Ubuntu desktop GNOME experience).

-Left click on any of the icons and as you’d expect, the app is launched.
+If you left click on any of the icons, as you’d expect, the app is launched.
 If you right click with your mouse, you will see a context menu.
 For example, right click on the Firefox icon and you’ll see a few options such as ‘New Window’.
 The options available are obviously different depending on the app, thus the name ‘context menu’.

 The image on the right shows the Activities view.
 The dock shows the favourites on the left hand side.
-Notice how there is a blue ‘underline’ beneath the Firefox and Files icons.
+Notice that beneath the Firefox and Files icons there is a blue ‘underline’ (this will be a small dot in Ubuntu).
 This shows that those apps are running.
 You’ll notice that any normal apps also appear zoomed out when you are in the Activities view.
 This is kind of like Mission Control if you are used to a Mac.
 You’ll notice that both of the running apps, Firefox and Files are zoomed out here, placed side by side with the text below them describing what the App is.
-Click on any of these ‘thumbnailed’ (zoomed out) versions of the apps and it will immediately zoom back in to that particular app, making it very quick to switch between Apps.
+If you click on any of these ‘thumb-nailed’ (zoomed out) images of the apps and it will immediately zoom back in to that particular app, making it very quick to switch between Apps.

 Tux tip: Press your Windows key on your keyboard (cmd on a mac) and you will automatically be taken to the Activities view so it’s even faster to get there!